 - 2 green onions, thinly sliced, about 1/4 cup

-- green leaf lettuce, baby spinach, arugula (optional)
+- optional: green leaf lettuce, baby spinach or arugula

 - In a medium bowl, combine mayonnaise, pickle juice, pepper, salt, dill and garlic.
 Add the chicken, pickles and onions.
 Stir well until all is combined. ( you can place in the fridge at this point or serve immediately.)